-Tourism is only taking off with the innovation of Busoga Tourism initiative under the headship of the RT.
-Hon Kadaga and thus the Kagulu hill climbing Challenge in Kagulu Sub-county, Buyende District which was on the 11th of May 2013 officiated by H. E the president of Uganda.
-However, there are other tourism sites in the district for instance the Kasato hills, the ornament fish, flying birds palm scenery in Iyingo and Nkoone, Iyingo cultural site where the Babito Omukama Namutukula Kitimbo and his wife Naudho settled from Bunyoro.
-The Crocodiles at Kigingi and Baboons at Kasato hill are condemned as vermin and are shot at.
+Tourism in Buyende took root with Busoga Tourism Initiative (BTI).
+The majour Tourism activity in the District is the Kagulu hill climbing Challenge in Kagulu Sub-county, that normally attracts people from the globe and it is an annual event.
+However, there are other tourism sites in the district like Kasato hills, the ornament fish, flying birds, palm scenery in Iyingo and Nkoone, Iyingo, cultural site where the Babito Omukama Namutukula Kitimbo and his wife Naudho settled from Bunyoro.
+Never the less, Crocodiles at Kigingi and Baboons at Kasato hill are condemned as vermin and are shot at.

 The district is mainly dominated by Anglicans forming 62.9%, followed by Catholics at 16.4%, Moslems at 12.04%, Pentecostals at 4.45% and SDAs at 2.37%